 Over the years, Wise has built out more and more partnerships with banks and card networks around the world.
 This means they can transfer locally instantly in many cases.

 They are also way more efficient like improving the way they make financial crime checks which can slow up transfers.

-You might also like How Wise Works.
+You might also like How Wise Transfers Work.

 2. Wise Website Security

-When it comes to answering the question, “Is Wise Safe?” we need to consider safety in terms security and not just the safety associated with segregating your funds from Wise’s own funds.
+When it comes to answering the question, “Is Wise Safe?” we need to consider safety in terms of security and not just the safety associated with segregating your funds from Wise’s own funds.